Note: GoogolPlex is no longer available.

 Originally launched with the iPhone 4S in 2011, Siri lets you control native iOS apps using voice commands.
 However, it doesn’t work with third-party apps unless you jailbreak your device.

-The good news is a hack called GoogolPlex, designed by 4 freshmen from the University of Pennsylvania for the PennApps Spring 2014 hackathon, is about to change all that.
+Good news!
+A hack named GoogolPlex, created by four University of Pennsylvania students for the PennApps Spring 2014 hackathon, aims to change this.

 Setting Up GoogolPlex

-Scroll down until you reach HTTP PROXY.
-Select Auto and enter “http://totally.betterthansiri.com” in the URL field.
+Scroll down to HTTP PROXY, select Auto, and enter “http://totally.betterthansiri.com” in the URL field.

 Creating Custom Commands

-1. Login to your account and click on Add a New Siri Command on the web app.
+1. Log in and click Add a New Siri Command.

 2. Name your command, set the trigger phrase, and write the script.

 3. Click Save Siri Command.
 You can edit or delete it later.